Vanilla Buttermilk Cake

 But we don’t have to resort to using cake mix.

-• There are two secret ingredients in this recipe that create the type of super-fine crumb you get from a cake mix — buttermilk and oil.
+• There are two important ingredients in this recipe that create the type of super-fine crumb you get from a cake mix — buttermilk and oil.

 • Buttermilk is acidic and acidic ingredients tenderize the cake crumb.

-• Oil stays liquid at room temperature and when chilled, so cakes made with oil are softer than cakes made with butter.
+• Oil stays liquid when chilled, so cakes made with oil are softer than cakes made with butter, especially if they have a perishable filling that needs to be stored in the fridge.

-• We don’t “cream” the batter as we do with a butter cake, The air in the batter comes from emulsifying the batter and from the leavening.
-This means we get lots and lots of tiny air bubbles in the batter.
-That translates to a very fine and even crumb that melts in your mouth.
+• The recipe starts by emulsifying the oil and eggs with the other wet ingredients.
+This forms lots and lots of tiny air bubbles in the batter, which are then expanded by the baking soda and powder.
+This produces a very fine and even crumb that melts in your mouth.

-sifted dry ingredients for baking a vanilla cake
+ingredients for vanilla buttermilk cake in glass bowls.

-Sift the dry ingredients to remove lumps, aerate and distribute the salt and leavening.
+• Sift the dry ingredients to remove lumps and to distribute the salt and leavening.

-Divide the batter between 3 pans.
+• Divide the batter between three 8 inch pans.
 If you only have 2 pans, put 1/3 of the batter in one pan and 2/3 of the batter in the other.
 Torte the larger cake after baking.

 For a real old-fashioned slice of heaven, fill and frost this cake with simple-to-make American Buttercream.
 If you prefer your frosting less sweet, try Italian Meringue Buttercream or Ermine Frosting.

-a slice of vanilla buttermilk cake on a plate
+a slice of vanilla buttermilk cake on a pink plate.

 Vanilla Buttermilk Cake Recipe